 If you do opt to add a current position, keep the description short and in alignment with the job you’re seeking, using these tips:

 In addition, the keywords in the Job Title field (an area highly indexed within LinkedIn’s search algorithm) can draw additional traffic to your Profile.
+Read Job-Hunt's Guide to Personal SEO and The 25 Best Keywords for You in Your Job Search for more details.

 Don’t resort to adding volunteer, nonprofit, etc. experience as a current job.

-Not only will this skew your results from a keyword standpoint (as Job Titles are very highly ranked in LinkedIn SEO), but employers may believe you’re actually working for this organization—and then question why you’re applying to an unrelated job.
+Not only will this skew your results from a keyword standpoint (as Job Titles are very highly ranked in LinkedIn SEO), but employers may believe you’re actually working for this organization -- and then question why you’re applying to an unrelated job.

 Ensure your Headline doesn’t revert to the new Current Job Title (which is the default value on LinkedIn).
 Instead, change your Headline to reflect your ROI as a candidate, with keywords that increase your traffic.